Vamsi Krishna Gaddam: Leadership

-Vamsi Krishna Gaddam, as Joint Managing Director of Visaka Industries, has played a pivotal role in enhancing the company’s growth, expanding its turnover and profitability.
-Under his leadership, Visaka Industries launched many sustainable products such as Atum, a revolutionary solar roof, and Vnext Fibre Cement Boards, establishing the company’s reputation in green innovations.
+Vamsi Krishna Gaddam, as Joint Managing Director of Visaka Industries, has played a role in enhancing the company’s growth, expanding its turnover and profitability.
+Under his leadership, Visaka Industries launched many sustainable products such as Atum, a solar roof, and Vnext Fibre Cement Boards, establishing the company’s reputation in green innovations.

 Generations in politics

 Vamsi Krishna Gaddam belongs to a prominent political family deeply rooted in the Peddapalli constituency of Telangana.
 His grandfather, G. Venkataswamy and father G. Vivekanand, have both held significant political positions, and Vamsi has continued their legacy by actively engaging in political campaigns, emphasizing youth involvement and community upliftment.

 Entrepreneurial impact

 Vamsi Krishna Gaddam’s entrepreneurial ventures include launching Atumobile, an electric bike company that emphasizes sustainability while creating employment opportunities.
 His entry into politics combines social entrepreneurship with a focus on green innovations, making him a strong advocate for eco-friendly solutions.